physician's surrogacy - tips for becoming a surrogate mother

 Quick Answer

-Do you need to have had a prior pregnancy to become a surrogate?
+Do you need a prior pregnancy to become a surrogate?
 Yes — always.
 Every accredited agency requires at least one successful, full-term pregnancy before you can qualify as a gestational carrier.
-This requirement protects your health by confirming your body can safely carry a pregnancy to term.
+This requirement protects your health by confirming your body can carry a pregnancy safely to term.

-Tip 3: Prepare for Medical Screening Like an Appointment, Not a Test
+Tip 3: Prepare for Medical Screening Like a Logistics Task

 Medical screening is the stage where most surrogate candidates lose momentum — not because they fail, but because they show up unprepared and the process drags.
-The candidates who move through screening fastest treat it like a logistics task, not a medical mystery.
+The candidates who move through screening fastest treat it like an organizational task, not a medical mystery.

-Here is what the physician-led screening at Physician’s Surrogacy typically involves:
+Here’s what physician-led screening at Physician’s Surrogacy typically involves:

 • Physical exam and bloodwork.
-A standard gynecological exam and blood panel to assess hormone levels, infectious disease markers, and overall health status.
+A gynecological exam and blood panel to assess hormone levels, infectious disease markers, and overall health.

 • Uterine evaluation.
 A vaginal ultrasound to confirm uterine health.
-In some cases, a hysteroscopy may be recommended for a closer look.
+A hysteroscopy may be recommended in some cases for a closer look.

 • Psychological evaluation.
-A one-on-one conversation with a psychologist — not a test, not a pass/fail interview.
-The goal is to confirm emotional readiness and talk through topics like attachment, explaining surrogacy to your own children, and how you plan to handle the post-delivery transition.
+A one-on-one conversation with a psychologist — not a pass/fail interview.
+The goal is to confirm emotional readiness and discuss topics like attachment, explaining surrogacy to your own children, and the post-delivery transition.

-Tip 4: Approach the Matching Process as a Two-Way Decision
+Tip 4: Approach Matching as a Two-Way Decision

 • Relationship type.
 Some surrogates want a close, ongoing relationship with the family they help create.
 Others prefer warm but professional contact.
-Neither is wrong — but knowing your preference prevents mismatches that create tension later in the journey.
+Neither is wrong — but knowing your preference prevents mismatches that create tension later.

 • Communication expectations.
 How often do you want updates?
 Do you want to be present at key appointments?
-These preferences are part of the matching conversation and should be stated clearly.
+State these preferences clearly — they are part of the matching conversation.

 • Travel comfort.
 Some embryo transfers require travel to the intended parents’ fertility clinic.
 All travel expenses are covered, but if travel is a real constraint, flag it early rather than discovering it mid-match.

-Tip 5: Read Your Legal Contract — All of It
+Tip 5: Read Your Surrogacy Contract — All of It

 • When are each compensation installment payments triggered, and what happens if a transfer fails?